Crisis Standards of Care

 Login to favorite or comment on the article

-This ASPR TRACIE fact sheet provides information on the types of oxygen therapy and the types of oxygen supplies generally available.
+This ASPR TRACIE fact sheet provides information on the types of oxygen therapy and the types of oxygen supplies generally available as oxygen therapy was a limiting factor in many hospitals during the pandemic.
 It also provides information on the typical sizes and length of use of various oxygen storage methods.
+Conservation methods are also described.

 Login to favorite or comment on the article